 • Grabs on furniture to pull themselves up.

-Our last stop on child development stages.
+Our last stop on the list.
 If you haven’t child-proofed your home by now, good luck.
 They are like puppies at this point, just slower…with diapers.
 The destruction of everything you own begins, and usually ends around age 18 or beyond.
 I’m kidding, kids are awesome…especially after bedtime.

 • Nervous around strangers.